 There can be nervousness in the philosophy community that we’re all just telling ourselves what we want to hear.
 Few discussions prove less than an hour in length, and there’s often little emotional outcry.
 Is this a good thing?
 Or is it a sign that no real progress is being made?
 How can we trust that any progress is happening unless there is vehement disagreement?

-I’m afraid we’re so trained today by politics to think that if there is no debate and vivid disagreement, no real thought is occurring.
-As a result, when we encounter a discussion where real progress is possible, we can assume nothing that has been tested is being expressed and thus nothing we can take seriously.
+I’m afraid today we’re so trained by politics to think that if there is no debate and vivid disagreement, no real thought is occurring.
+As a result, when we encounter a discussion where real progress is possible, we can assume nothing that has been tested is being expressed and thus nothing is said we can take seriously.
 This has been the death of civil debate and democracy.

-Philosophers tend to talk continually for an extended period of time, say ten minutes, and then the next person talks for ten minutes, etc., whereas in politics a person asserts a premise and waits for the other side to reply (which takes thirty seconds).
+Philosophers often to talk continually for an extended period of time, say ten minutes, and then the next person talks for ten minutes, etc., whereas in politics a person asserts a premise and waits for the other side to reply (which takes thirty seconds).
 In politics, the goal is “being right,” and so stating all my positions too early and at the start is to “use all my bullets at once,” per se, which is a bad strategy.
 It’s much better to state each premise, piece of evidence, etc. one at a time and see if one of the premises throws our opponent off, because then victory is ours.
 And we would never bring up counterpoints we know against our own position ourselves: that’s shooting ourselves in the foot.
-But the philosopher is very different: in he or she wanting to quickly advance to the “systems-level,” the philosopher will dialectically address every premise and counter-premise the philosopher can think up quickly, moving the conversation along.
-The philosopher doesn’t want to waste time on the way to truth, while the politician just wants to win and will use time in favor of that strategy.
+But the philosopher is very different: in he or she wanting to quickly advance to the “systems-level” (for example), the philosopher will dialectically address every premise and counter-premise the philosopher can think up quickly, moving the conversation along.
+The philosopher doesn’t want to waste time on the way to truth, while the politician generally just wants to win and will use time in favor of that strategy.
 As a result, a ton of the “dialectical process” in philosophers happens internally and “vertically,” with “horizontal disagreement” not happening between the philosophers until “the whole cathedral is built” (on the “systems-level”).
 In politics, the process of disagreement is basically horizontal and “between parities” from the very beginning.
-To use another metaphor, philosophers don’t fight until they reach the top of a mountain, while politicians fight every step of the way, which is why politicians don’t tend to ascend much higher than the base.
+To use another metaphor, philosophers don’t fight until they reach the top of a mountain, while politicians fight every step of the way.

-I stress, philosophers tend to disagree by asking questions, while debaters disagree by explicitly saying, “I disagree,” and then falling silent as they wait for their opponent to fall to their face and apologize (this creates an unproductive dynamic, especially since we can never force anyone to change their views: even a perfectly logical argument can simply be ignored).
+Again, philosophers tend to disagree by asking questions, while debaters disagree by explicitly saying, “I disagree,” and then falling silent as they wait for their opponent to fall to their face and apologize (this creates an unproductive dynamic, especially since we can never force anyone to change their views: even a perfectly logical argument can simply be ignored).
 This alone makes it seem like philosophers don’t disagree, for we are so trained to think of disagreement as explicit that we fail to notice it when its only implicit.
 Also, politicians rarely change their views, while philosophers will change their positions when they are convinced of an argument.
-But if I change my view, that means I agree that you are right, so this doesn’t look like disagreement either, and yet it very much is: a change cannot occur unless there was a difference.
+But if I change my view, that means I agree that you are right, so this doesn’t look like disagreement either, and yet it very much is (a change cannot occur unless there was a difference).

 The Sociology of Philosophies: A Global Theory of Intellectual Change by Randall Collins is a critical book, and I frankly don’t see in it a lot of evidence that seeking intentional disagreement is what brings about the evolution and advancement of thought.
 Instead, I see evidence that discussion is what has generated the most intellectual evolution, discussion between people with different interests and pursuits, all of whom were committed to an excellence of craft and thinking.
 The Bloomsbury Group, The Scottish Enlightenment — sure, there was disagreement, but that disagreement was civil and on “the systems-level,” of which being able to discuss takes days and even years to reach.

-The work of Randall Collins highlights another key point: for philosophers, disagreement comes after agreement, while for politicians’ disagreement comes first (and usually stays first).
-For politicians, disagreement is resolved by “someone winning,” whereas philosophy is much more “non zero-sum.”
-Please note that in “non zero-sumness,” everyone wins or loses together, a point which alone will radically alter how “disagreement” manifests.
-If I’m too much of a jerk about it, I could bring us all down.
+The work of Randall Collins highlights another key point: for philosophers, disagreement tends to come after agreement, while for politicians disagreement comes first (and usually stays first).
+For politicians, disagreement is resolved by “someone winning,” whereas philosophy can prove much more “non-zero-sum.”
+Please note that in “non zero-sumness,” everyone wins or loses together, a point which alone will radically alter how “disagreement” manifests (if I’m too much of a jerk about it, I could bring us all down).

 Philosophers are generally not interested in disagreeing until we reach “the hard stuff,” and also philosophers who have studied the same subjects are going to naturally have a lot of “overlap” in their thinking, precisely because they have dialectically approached these topics on their own.
 But this isn’t agreement; this is overlap.
 Each member of the discussion has, on their own, reached these similar conclusions (“the mountain” of a truth can be different based on the side we climb it, but only so different), and though this looks like agreement, it is overlap.
 Far from suggest “confirmation bias,” this actually increases the likelihood there is something to these conclusions, for they were independently reached.
 Again, the disagreements for philosophers don’t tend to emerge until “the summit” of the mountain is reached, on questions of “Which direction should we look in?” and “Should we build something here?” and so on.

-Real and deep disagreements are often on the systems-level, and reaching that level so that “real disagreement” can occur requires a very long road on which we “work together” so that we can reach the place where we meaningfully part ways.
+Real and deep disagreements often manifest on the systems-level, and reaching that level so that “real disagreement” can occur requires a very long road on which we “work together” so that we can reach the place where we meaningfully part ways.
 Philosophers understand that disagreements “along the way,” before the summit, are usually just “misunderstandings” and differences of “emphasis,” which is to say they aren’t substantive disagreements.
-Many philosophers are after “The Gödel Point,” for example, which is the point where a totally “coherent system” unveils its point of essential incompleteness.
+Many philosophers are after “The Gödel Point” (as I call it), which is the point where a totally “coherent system” unveils its point of essential incompleteness.
 This is an expansive topic for another time, but the point is that we cannot see “the main premises of disagreement” in a system until we complete the system and know it well.